telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 EOF
 ```

-Different from NGSIv1, at the present moment NGSIv2 doesn't define an operation
+Unlike NGSIv1, at the moment NGSIv2 doesn't define an operation
 to update metadata regardless of the attribute value being updated
 or not.
 In addition, it doesn't define an operation to add metadata after
 attribute creation.
 In other words, the whole metadata array is updated